 Pendulum dowsing history is a long and varied one.
-Pendulums are also commonly known as dowsers.
-They have been used for thousands of years throughout history, and to this day, they are still used in commercial ventures.
+Pendulums are also commonly known as dowsers, and people have used them for thousands of years throughout history.
+Furthermore, to this day, they are still used in commercial ventures.
 Historically, pendulums are widely known for their use in locating water, oil, iron, and even for mining silver and gold.
 Dowsing rods are possibly used more commonly for this type of finding.

 Throughout the new age movement, pendulums have become more popular and recognized as a divination tool as well as for use in healing and within the paranormal activity.

 Pendulums and the use of dowsing go back as far as 6000BC.
 To name a few of the historical events where forms of dowsing have been successful:

 Cave paintings that were discovered in 1949 picturing figures holding Y-Rods at the Tassili caves in Southern Algeria.
 This image is the first documented finding of evidence of dowsing.
 However, I would say this is very much down to personal interpretation, as I personally cannot see this in the pictures.

 The Chinese Emperor Yu, who was an explorer and dowser, believed to have found geopathic stress zones through dowsing and left written decrees forbidding any building of homes on these areas when he sailed ships to Western America and the Mexican coasts.

 Furthermore, that very same method is still prevalent in the present day in the use of Feng Shui.
 Dowsing is mentioned in the Bible, too.
 And is known to have been used by the Greeks, Romans, Celtic Druids as well as the ancient Chinese.

 In the Old Testament, a Rod was used by Moses and Aaron to find water in the desert, along with Egyptians Hieroglyphs, describing a magician’s wand or rod.
 This wand was called Ur-Heka, and its meaning translates to “Great magical power.”